Renaissance: Investigating the Pretraining of Vision-Language Encoders: Related Work

 \subsection{Pretraining Vision-Language Transformers}

-The domain of vision-language modeling has seen major advancements in recent years with the adaptation of the transformer (\citealt{Vaswani2017-dl}) as VL models.
-The first examples of VL transformers to appear in the literature were adaptations of the popular BERT NLP model (\citealt{Devlin2018-fh}).
-Some examples include VilBERT (\citealt{Lu2019-bb}), LXMERT (\citealt{Tan2019-yi}) and VisualBERT (\citealt{Li2019-by}).
-In the short space of time since these models were introduced a bewildering array of model variations have appeared in the literature.
-There are huge models designed for zero-shot inference such as Flamingo (\citealt{Alayrac2022-yp}) and versatile models such as OFA (\citealt{Wang2022-gx}) that can generate both text and images.

-While the literature is now replete with vision-language models, the analysis of their performance and the establishment of best practices has been mostly left open.
-The aformentioned study \citet{bugliarello2021multimodal} examines pretraining of vision-language model. \citet{bugliarello2023measuring} is an effort by the same lead author, Emanuele Bugliarello, that provides an analysis of several models on what they term "fine-grained" tasks. \citet{frank2021vision} examined the extent to which the vision and language modalities are actually integrated in VL transformers.
-As valuable as these studies have been however, they have barely scratched the surface of understanding vision-language transformers.
+While the literature is now replete with VL models, the analysis of their performance and the establishment of best practices has mostly been applied to large decoder-based, generative models.
+Some examples include \citet{aghajanyan2023scaling}, \citet{mckinzie2024mm1} and \citet{tong2024cambrian}.
+While the studies offer a great deal of insight into generative models, those interested in using light-weight encoder models to achieve their goals are left with a number of questions unanswered.
+Some work has been devoted to the analysis of transformer encoders. \citet{bugliarello2021multimodal} examined pretraining of VL model and \citet{bugliarello2023measuring} provides an analysis of several models on what they term ``fine-grained" tasks. \citet{frank2021vision} examined the extent to which the vision and language modalities are actually integrated in VL transformers.
+As valuable as these studies have been, basic questions about VL transformers and their training remain open.
+These include: which architectures perform best in which situations, best practices for pretraining and what effects pretrained NLP and CV models have on downstream VL performance.
+This study begins to address some of these.